middle-river/color_epd_photo3/docs/README.md

 <h2>Software</h2>
 <p>A <a href="https&#58;//github.com/middle-river/color_epd_photo3/tree/main/firmware">firmware</a> for the Arduino ESP32 was written in order to use this 13.3&quot; e-paper as a photo frame.
 The control of this e-paper is a bit tricky compared to previous ones.
 It has two controllers, and there are two chip select (CS) signals.
 The PWR signal was added to completely cut off the power supply with MOS-FET, so power consumption can be reduced to zero when not in use (not applicable to Raspberry Pi GPIO pins).
 There is a D/C signal to distinguish between commands and data, but it is not actually used.
 Data are sent immediately after each command, and CS must be kept low during the whole cycle.
 This is a large e-paper, and the current consumption is large (1.4A at maximum according to the specification).
 It did not work with two AA batteries due to voltage drop.</p>
 <h3>Usage</h3>
 <p>This photo frame is normally in the deep sleep state, but it wakes up and rewrite images when the specified sleep time has elapsed or the tactile switch (connected to GPIO0) is pressed.
 This photo frame is controlled using only the single switch.
-By pressing the switch when powering on or resetting, various settings can be configured and image data can be transferred.
-There are the following operating modes.</p>
+By pressing the switch when powering on or resetting, several settings can be configured and image data can be transferred.
+There exist the following operating modes.</p>
 <ul>
-<li><strong>Configuration mode</strong><br>This mode is activated when the switch is pressed for 2 seconds or more within 3 seconds after the power-on.
+<li><strong>Configuration mode</strong><br>This mode is activated when the switch is pressed for 2 seconds or more within 3 seconds after power-on.
 The device will sleep by sending an empty string as the key.</li>
-<li><strong>Sync mode</strong><br>This mode is activated when the switch is pressed less than 2 seconds within 3 seconds after the power-on.
+<li><strong>Sync mode</strong><br>This mode is activated when the switch is pressed less than 2 seconds within 3 seconds after power-on.
 The device will sleep after syncing the data.</li>
-<li><strong>Transfer mode</strong><br>This mode is activated when the switch is pressed two times within 3 seconds after the power-on.
-The device will sleep when the switch is pressed again.</li>
+<li><strong>Transfer mode</strong><br>This mode is activated when the switch is pressed two times within 3 seconds after power-on.
+The device will sleep when the switch is pressed once again.</li>
 <li><strong>Displaying the next image</strong><br>This mode is activated when the switch is pressed less than 2 seconds in the sleep state, or the sleep time elapsed.
 The device will sleep after displaying the next image.</li>
 <li><strong>Displaying the previous image</strong><br>This mode is activated when the switch is pressed 2 seconds or more in the sleep state.
 The device will sleep after displaying the previous image.</li>
 <li><strong>Displaying the 5th next image</strong><br>This mode is activated when the switch is pressed two times in the sleep state.
 The device will sleep after displaying the 5th next image.</li>
 <li><strong>Displaying the 5th previous image</strong><br>This mode is activated when the switch is pressed three times in the sleep state.
 The device will sleep after displaying the 5th previous image.</li>
 </ul>
 <p>In the configuration mode, an HTTP server runs in the Access Point mode.
-The device can be configured by connecting to the server (SSID is &quot;ESP32&quot;, password is &quot;12345678&quot;, and URL is &quot;http&#58;//192.168.0.1/&quot;) with a smartphones or tablet.
+The device can be configured by connecting to the server (SSID is &quot;ESP32&quot;, password is &quot;12345678&quot;, and URL is &quot;http&#58;//192.168.0.1/&quot;) with a smartphone or tablet.
 Any key-value pair can be registered in this mode.
-The SSID, its password, the URL for synchronization, and the sleep time (in seconds) for the transfer and sync modes are set using the keys &quot;SSID&quot;, &quot;PASS&quot;, &quot;URL&quot;, and &quot;SLEEP&quot; respectively.
+The SSID/password for the transfer/sync mode, the URL for the sync mode, and the sleep time (in seconds) are set using the keys &quot;SSID&quot;, &quot;PASS&quot;, &quot;URL&quot;, and &quot;SLEEP&quot; respectively.
 These values are saved on the flash memory.</p>
 <p>In the sync mode, image files in a specified web server directory are automatically transferred to the ESP32.
 The server directory needs to be set for the key &quot;URL&quot; in the configuration mode.
 The URL needs to end with a slash.
 HTTP Basic Authentication can be used with a URL like &quot;http&#58;//user&#58;password@example.com/dir/subdir/&quot;.
 Note that file sizes are used for checking file identity, so files will not be updated when the files in the server are replaced with new files with the same sizes.
 It is also possible to update key-value configurations by putting a file named config.txt in the directory, which has a tab-separated key-value pair in each line.
 In the web server directory for storing images, the following files .htaccess and index.cgi also need to be placed in order to obtain the list of files.</p>

 <pre style="background-color: #ccffcc">